seiyria/Roguathia/README.md

   * Possibly other endings depending on dungeon path (or maybe all ends lead to Selyk), or other paths have different artifacts you can collect/use that are worth different amounts of VP
 * Catchable ammo, recoverable ammo
 * Gems: random category, unidentifieable until the end of the game
-* Scrolls: only usable by players?
+* Scrolls: only usable by players? (ie, not the characters in the dungeon)
+* Drop items on dungeon floor occasionally

 # Website
 * Ascii-styled theme for bootstrap [this maybe](https://kristopolous.github.io/BOOTSTRA.386/)